jan-komrska/minuteflow/README.md

 *MinuteFlow* is a small *spring-boot* library, which is using domain-driven design in order to implement
 the business logic (or the business workflow) on top of the domain entities.

+*MinuteFlow* adds object-oriented features to *spring-boot* (see [object-oriented features](https://github.com/jan-komrska/minuteflow/wiki/OOP-Example)).

 *MinuteFlow* has two unique features, which make it a good choice for implementation
-of the embedded workflow in micro-services:
+of the embedded workflow in micro-services  (see [simple flow](https://github.com/jan-komrska/minuteflow/wiki/Simple-Example)):
 1. the workflow is executed on top of the domain entities
 2. the workflow is composed of the domain services